shuw1101/React_BikeManage_System/README.md

 This is a front-end project based on ReactJS.
 I write it for personal learning.
 It's a bike administration system, with Map APIs requested.

-The login page of the system:
+The welcome page of the system:

 ![Alt text](https://github.com/Arella1101/React_BikeManage_System/blob/master/bike_system_project/demo/%E9%A6%96%E9%A1%B5.png)